 In a three-day, design thinking workshop, interdisciplinary teams create innovative business solutions for specific sub-challenges.

 For each sub-challenge, the most promising business idea developed in the workshop is carried forward to the test phase.
-The teams receive support for 3 months to test their business ideas directly in the target country.
+The teams receive support to test their business ideas directly in the target country.

 Business ideas that pass the initial testing are implemented on a small scale in the target country to prove the viability of the concept.